timothypratley/calva/docs/site/custom-commands.md

 * `ns`: A namespace to evaluate the command in.
 If omitted the command will be executed in the namespace of the current editor.
 * `repl`: Which repl session to use for the evaluation.
 Either `"clj"` or `"cljs"`.
 Omit if you want to use the session of the current editor.
 * `evaluationSendCodeToOutputWindow`: (default `true`) Whether the evaluated code should be echoed to the Output/REPL window.
+* `command`: (optional) A VS Code command to invoke after the snippet completes, providing the snippet's result as arguments.
+Supply and empty array `[]` if the result should include the command itself.

 There are also substitutions available, which will take elements from the current state of Calva and splice them in to the text of your command before executing it.
 They are